sherpa-ai/sherpa/docs/contributing/contributing.rst

 How to contribute
 -----------------

-The easiest way to contribute to SHERPA is to implement new algorithms or :ref:`new schedulers <writing-schedulers>`.
+The easiest way to contribute to SHERPA is to implement :ref:`new algorithms <writing-algorithms>` or :ref:`new schedulers <writing-schedulers>`.